 Blood meal is a different product and can be used to supply the nitrogen your garden needs.
 Nitrogen keeps plants looking green.
 Use it if the leaves on your plants begin to turn yellow.

-Be careful when using fertilizer, even organic fertilizer like bone meal and blood meal, because it is still possible to use too much and damage the plants.
+Be careful when using fertilizer, even organic fertilizer (and make sure it is truly organic!) like bone meal and blood meal, because it is still possible to use too much and damage the plants.

 (All photos in this post are my own, and are not free to use.)